sidpatel93/tinyapp/README.md

 ## Getting Started

 After running the development server using `node express_server.js` command, you can access the application on `localhost:8080/`.
 If logged in, the home page will show all the short URLs you have created or redirect to Login page if not logged in.

-A new user can register for an account using `Register` tab on the navigation bar.